Jauhar-Hakim/My-Project/README.md

 # My Project

-Hello my name is Muhammad Jauhar Hakim and this is documentation about projects that I did when I was a student majoring in statistics at the University of Indonesia individually or team up with my friends.
+Hello my name is Muhammad Jauhar Hakim and this is documentation about projects that I did when I was a student majoring in statistics at the University of Indonesia individually or team up with my colleagues.

 ## Table of Contents